Sparky015/AstralEngine/README.md

 Future allocators to be written: Slab Allocator

 - Note that I am still polishing this feature, but it is functionally done.
+It has not been used in the engine yet.

 #### Memory Profiling Tool Suite (Experimental)